-Applicants to the BMBS and Medical Imaging courses who are selected for interview are also asked to complete an Occupational Health Screening form which asks for details of any health conditions.
+Applicants to the BMBS, Medical Imaging and Nursing courses who are selected for interview are also asked to complete an Occupational Health Screening form which asks for details of any health conditions.

 These are confidential and screened by members of the Occupational Health team, not the University, to identify how students with health problems or disability can be supported.